jhhr/ai-dict-entry-cleaning/README.md

+I wanted to rename the repo, so I made renamed copy here: https://github.com/jhhr/simple_anki_ai_prompts This will be archived.

+---
 Simple Anki addon for some custom AI prompts I use.
 - Provides a framework of functions to use for adding new prompts.
 - Prompts are available in right-click menu of notes in Anki's card browser